qwerty14112002/account-rule-console/README.md

 | POST | /api/validation-rules/:id/toggle | sets one rule active/inactive |
 | POST | /api/validation-rules/deploy | applies a batch of changes |

-## Notes

-- Access token stays server-side in the session, never sent to the browser.
-- Uses the Tooling API's direct PATCH on ValidationRule for toggling `active`, rather than a full Metadata API deploy.
-Simpler for a single boolean field; a full deploy is the alternative for packaged/versioned metadata changes.
-- The Tooling API requires the full Metadata object on PATCH, not just the field you're changing — sending only `{ active }` makes Salesforce think every other field (like `errorConditionFormula`) was cleared, and it rejects the request with `FIELD_INTEGRITY_EXCEPTION`. `setValidationRuleActive` first GETs the rule's current Metadata, then PATCHes it back with only `active` changed and everything else preserved.
-- PKCE: `code_verifier` is generated and stored in the session on login, its SHA-256 hash (`code_challenge`) is sent in the authorize redirect, and the verifier is sent again on token exchange so Salesforce can confirm the hash matches.
-Standard OAuth 2.0 extension (RFC 7636), required by orgs that mandate PKCE on External Client Apps.